SallyZ12/SallyZ12.github.io/_posts/2017-10-05-are_objects_really_metaphors_for_life.markdown

 ---
 layout: post
-title:      "Are Objects Really Metaphors for Life"
+title:      "Are Objects Really Metaphors for Life?"
 date:       2017-10-05 18:43:52 -0400
 permalink:  are_objects_really_metaphors_for_life
 ---